dullhunk/whats-the-story-learning-glory/index.md

-# What's the Story, Learning Glory?
+f# What's the Story, Learning Glory?

 Students stories about what they have learned, the teaching they receive and research they are exposed to are a key part of the story of any University.
 At the University of Manchester, these stories describe the difference the organisation makes locally, nationally and internationally through its communities of: